by John Ellis

 As the end of summer and my departure for BJU grew closer, my girlfriend became increasingly worried about my spiritual state.
 She expressed displeasure at my choice of music and clothes and the things I told her about my job.
 One evening, she tearfully made me promise to not let the bad influence of my co-workers change me.
 Of course, I agreed.
 My co-workers found that amusing the following day when I told them about my promise.

 After my girlfriend returned from a week at church camp, I was waiting for her as her youth group’s bus pulled into the parking lot.
-Keep in mind it was summer in Florida, I sat on the hood of my dirt brown ’66 Dodge Dart, wearing my black snow boots, ripped jeans, and a flannel shirt.
-In my mind, as the bus rolled in carrying a load of Christian kids newly recharged to live for Jesus, I believed that I was the epitome of anti-Christian rebellion, and, in my mind, I imagined the effect I was having on them .
+Keep in mind that it was summer in Florida, I sat on the hood of my dirt brown ’66 Dodge Dart, wearing my black snow boots, ripped jeans, and a flannel shirt.
+In my mind, as the bus rolled in carrying a load of Christian kids newly recharged to live for Jesus, I believed that I was the epitome of anti-Christian rebellion, and, in my mind, I imagined the effect I was having on them.
 It’s funny (and pathetic) how quickly I forgot how much like me most of those kids were.
 I convinced myself that all the Christian kids trudging out of the bus were simultaneously impressed and scared of me.

-Our reunion after a week apart continued to quickly disintegrate into a non-fairy tale moment when she told me that she had rededicated her life to Christ and had asked for forgiveness for the physical nature of our relationship.
+Our reunion after a week apart continued to disintegrate into a non-fairy tale moment after she told me that she had rededicated her life to Christ and had asked for forgiveness for the physical nature of our relationship.
 She pleaded with me to do the same, but I resisted.
 After a whole week of respite from having to listen to her attempt to insert Christianity into our relationship, ergo, into my life, I wasn’t in the mood to play the game.

 An hour of arguing over my spiritual state went by before I angrily got up to leave.
 She begged me not to go and swore her undying love for me.
 Eventually, after I wore her down with sullen accusations that she didn’t really love me because she was ashamed of what I believed had been a good relationship, she tearfully changed her mind about the need to have even made the decision at camp.
 We made up.
 Our relationship’s status quo returned.